Mobile Secret Tricks Android makes up more than 81% of smartphones, but are you aware of all the features and options available on your smartphone?

 Stay focused and forget the hassle of switching between devices.
-Thanks to Your Phone app, all your phone’s notifications are visible on the PC.
+Thanks to the Your Phone app, all your phone’s notifications are visible on the PC.
 You can manage them easily.
-Someone pinged you on WhatsApp?
+Did someone ping you on WhatsApp?
 Don’t pick up your phone, reply to them right from your PC.
 You can use other apps too and even Pin them on your PC’s taskbar.
 Amazing trick indeed.

 26. Photos on PC

 Your phone app will keep your devices in sync.
 All your Gallery photos magically appear on your PC.
 You can even save them to the PC without having to worry about finding USB cables.